zUltimaPG3D/toro-webserver/README.md

 ## How To Use (non-dockerized)

-This program depends on [Deno](https://deno.com/) and [npm](https://www.npmjs.com/) to run.
-You'll need both `deno` and `npm` installed on your machine.
+This program depends on [Deno](https://deno.com/) to run.

-Assuming you already have both installed, you can set up the program like so:
+Assuming you already have it installed, you can set up the program like so:

 ```bash
 # Clone the repository